TheRealFayz/Tactica/README.md

 Raid boss tactic announcer for Turtle Wow, that allows you to share strategies with fellow raiders.
 Includes over 60+ default raid tactics for all Turtle WoW raid content.

 ## How to Use
-The addon can be controlled through slash commands.
+The addon will automatically show the post UI/frame when targeting a raid boss (move & lock/unlock available via "L"/"U" symbol to the top-right).
+It can be controlled more advanced through slash commands.
 The primary commands are `/tt` or `/tactica`, which will list available commands.
 Other commandes are:

 ### Post/announce raid tactics